tweag/python-monorepo-example/2018-05-29-hello-asterius.md

 ## The linker and runtime of Asterius

 The WebAssembly MVP does not yet include an official standard concerning the format of a linkable WebAssembly object file.
-There exist various "linkers" out there, like `lld` or `wasm-merge`, non of which have a stable C API or strip dead code as aggressively as we expect, so we also implement our own linker, at least for the time being.
+There exist various "linkers" out there, like `lld` or `wasm-merge`, none of which have a stable C API or strip dead code as aggressively as we expect, so we also implement our own linker, at least for the time being.

 There are two notions of a "module" in asterius.
 One is `AsteriusModule`, which is generated from a vanilla Haskell/Cmm module.
 An `AsteriusModule` is simply a collection of static data segments and functions.
 All `AsteriusModule`s are collected into a single immutable store and serialized during booting.
 When invoking `ahc-link`, the store is deserialized and all `AsteriusModule`s are available in memory.
 Implementing the store as a single immutable data structure makes it quite easy to implement the linker's logic.